-German-American families in Chicago got terribly homesick at Christmas time and longed for a little
+German-American families in Chicago got terribly homesick at Christmas time and longed for a

 Christmas tree.
 Shipping captains from Michigan, beginning with August Schuenemann in 1890,